mahomedalid/static-activitypub-blog-template/README.md

 3. Modify the `config.json` file updating `baseDomain`. setting of the `hugo.toml` file.
 Execute `utils/03-build-config.sh`.
 4. Re-deploy your blog using GitHub actions.

+### Themes and configuration

+This static site is a fully featured, not customized `hugo` site.
+Check `https://github.com/gohugoio/hugo/` for customization and themes installation.

 ## Contribute

 I hope to see people forking this for Vercel, AWS, GCP and other implementations of the Inbox!